conda/conda-build/docs/source/resources/package-spec.rst

   characters.
 See table below.

 * The third part is always the exact build string.
-When there are 3 parts, the second part must be the exact version.
+When there are three parts, the second part must be the exact version.

 .. list-table:: Version Special Characters
    :widths: 10, 40, 40